DavidCEllis/ducktools-env/README.md

 included, not just its contents.
 This means that if you include `./` you will get the name of the folder the script is in (along with all of its contents).

+This can be used to include additional code by inserting the relevant folder into `sys.path` before executing the body of a script.

 ```python
 # /// script
 # requires-python = ">=3.12"